TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

 **Binary operations**

-Binary operations remove the top of the stack (TOS) and the second top-most stack item (TOS1) from the stack.
+Binary operations remove the top of the stack (TOS) and the second top-most stack item (TOS1) kutoka the stack.
 They perform the operation, and put the result back on the stack.

 .. opcode:: BINARY_POWER